tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 **Definition of the Phisical Lines**

 In this 2D simulation, 1D physical regions are used to carry information about boundary condition regions.
-In  other words, each *Phisical Line* corresponds to a boundary condition (a contact in the case of a driftdiffusion calculation): thus *Physical Line* **source** refers to the source contact, *Physical Line* **gate**  to the gate contact, *Physical Line*  **drain**  to the drain contact.
+In  other words, each *Phisical Line* corresponds to a boundary condition (a contact in the case of a driftdiffusion calculation).
+Thus *Physical Line* **source** refers to the source contact, *Physical Line* **gate**  to the gate contact, *Physical Line*  **drain**  to the drain contact.
-The names of these *Phisical Lines*  will be  asigned to tiberCAD *Contacts*.
+The names of these *Phisical Lines*  will be  assigned to tiberCAD *Contacts*.

 ::